Old Bear Stories

-Old Bear Stories is a BAFTA award-winning stop-motion animation television series for children based on the Old Bear and Friends books by Jane Hissey.
-Jane Hissey also created the television series, starting it on 22 September 1993, and creating 3 series, which ended on 24 December 1997 with a double-length Christmas special.
-In all, 41 episodes were made.
+Old Bear Stories is a British stop-motion animated children's television series based on the Old Bear and Friends books by Jane Hissey.
+It was first broadcast on 22 September 1993 and ran for three series until 23 December 1997, concluding with a double-length Christmas special.
+In total, 41 episodes were produced.
+The series won the BAFTA for Best Children's Programme in 1993.

-The series was produced by Ealing Animation (El Nombre) and was originally broadcast in the United Kingdom on ITV.
-Episodes have subsequently been repeated on Channel 5 in the UK, and are also broadcast in the United States and other countries worldwide.
-The show also aired for a short time on the CBC morning children's block in Canada.
-It also aired in the United States as part of Cartoon Network's Small World as well as ABC in Australia, M-Net, SABC 2 and Bop TV in South Africa, MediaCorp Channel 5 in Singapore, Channel Eye in Sri Lanka, ČT1 in the Czech Republic, TVP1 in Poland, SVT Barnkanalen in Sweden and TV2 and TV One in New Zealand.
-The series was also screened on armed forces television on BFBS (and its former network SSVC Television) where it was shown in several countries such as Germany and the Falkland Islands.
+The series was produced by Optomen Television in association with Ealing Animation and Carlton Television, and was originally broadcast in the United Kingdom on ITV.
+Episodes have subsequently been repeated on Channel 5 in the UK.
+The series was also broadcast internationally, including in the United States, Canada, Australia, South Africa and several European countries, and was screened on armed forces television via BFBS.

 Episodes of the series were released on VHS by Carlton Video.

 Plot

-In a playroom which is home to a variety of sentient toys, their leader, the wise and caring "Old Bear" had disappeared some time ago, having been put into the loft and forgotten.
-After the toys rescue him and bring him back down to the playroom, Old Bear again becomes their most respected toy and guides his friends in their many adventures, both in the play room and in the garden.
+In a playroom that is home to a variety of sentient toys, their wise and caring leader, Old Bear, has long been absent after being put into the loft and forgotten.
+After the toys rescue him and bring him back to the playroom, Old Bear once again becomes their most respected toy and guides his friends in their many adventures, both in the playroom and in the garden.